AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 Usually, Dispatcher is the next server that might serve the document from a cache and influence the response headers returned to the CDN server.

-## Controlling a CDN cache {#controlling-a-cdn-cache}
+## Control a CDN cache {#controlling-a-cdn-cache}

 There are several ways to control for how long a CDN caches a resource before it refetches it from Dispatcher.

-1. Explicit configuration
+1. Explicit configuration.
-   Configure, how long particular resources are held in the CDN's cache, depending on mime type, extension, request type, and so on.
+   Configure how long particular resources are held in the CDN's cache, depending on mime type, extension, request type, and so on.

-1. Expiration and cache-control headers
+1. Expiration and cache-control headers.
    Most CDNs honor `Expires:` and `Cache-Control:` HTTP Headers if sent by the upstream server.
 This method can be achieved, for example, by using the [mod_expires](https://httpd.apache.org/docs/2.4/mod/mod_expires.html) Apache Module.

-1. Manual invalidation
+1. Manual invalidation.
    CDNs allow resources to be removed from the cache through web interfaces.
-1. API-based invalidation
+1. API-based invalidation.
    Most CDNs also offer a REST and/or SOAP API that allows resources to be removed from the cache.

 In a typical AEM setup, configuration by extension, by path, or by both &ndash; which can be achieved through points 1 and 2 above &ndash; offers possibilities to set reasonable caching periods.
 These caching periods are for often-used resources that do not change often, such as design images and client libraries.
 When new releases are deployed, typically a manual invalidation is required.